Jarren Duran Player Props: Red Sox vs. Orioles

 Jarren Duran At The Plate

+- Duran has reached base via a hit in seven games this year (of nine played), and had multiple hits in four of those games.

-- He has not hit a home run in his eight games this season.
+- He has hit a long ball in one of nine games, and in 2.8% of his plate appearances.

-- Duran has driven in a run in four games this season (50.0%), including one multiple-RBI game.
+- Duran has driven in a run in five games this year (55.6%), including two games with multiple runs batted in.

-- He has scored at least one run three times this season (37.5%), including one multi-run game.
+- He has scored in four of nine games (44.4%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.